mbgardner/logrex/README.md

 `full_level_names` | false | display `DEBUG` and `ERROR` instead of their four-letter equivalents (DEBG, EROR) `level_names` | :full | display `DEBUG` and `ERROR` instead of their four-letter equivalents (DEBG, EROR) `level_names` | :single | display `D` and `E` instead of their four-letter equivalents (DEBG, EROR) `level_names` | :default | displays the default four-letter log levels.
-If this is not specified nor full_level_names, this is the default behaviour.
+If this is not specified nor `full_level_names`, this is the default behaviour.
 `show_elixir_prefix` | false | remove the `Elixir.` module prefix when displaying the module name `show_date` | false | includes the date in the log timestamp